jorritfolmer/puppet-splunk/README.md

 * If you have older 6.0, 6.1, 6,2 or 6.3 releases that connect to Splunk 6.6 (see SPL-141961, SPL-141964)
 * If you have older 6.0, 6,1 releases that connect to Splunk 6.2, 6,3, 6,4 or 6,5
 * If you have 6.2, 6,3, 6.4 or 6.5 releases with default Splunk ssl settings that connect to Splunk managed by this module

+## Principles

+Development of this module is done with the following principles in mind:

+1. **Technical Management** Puppet is used to configure the technical infrastructure of a Splunk deployment.
+It tries to keep away from Splunk functional administration as much as possible.
+For example, deploying Splunk apps to forwarders is best left to Splunk's multi-platform deployment server.
+2. **Power to the Splunkers.** A Splunk installation used for security monitoring should typically not be administered by the same IT or IT-infra teams it's supposed to be monitoring.
+This Puppet module should smooth the path towards implementing segregation of duties between administrators and watch(wo)men (ISO 27002 12.4.3 or BIR 10.10.3).
+3. **Supports any topology.** Single server?
+Redundant multisite clustering?
+Heavy forwarder in a DMZ?
+4. **Secure by default**.
+  - Splunk runs as user splunk instead of root.
+  - No services are listening by default except the bare minimum (8089/tcp)
+  - TLSv1.1 and TLSv1.2 are enabled by default
+  - Perfect Forward Secrecy (PFS) using Elliptic curve Diffie-Hellman (ECDH)
+  - Ciphers are set to [modern compatibility](https://wiki.mozilla.org/Security/Server_Side_TLS)
+  - Admin password can be set using its SHA512 hash in the Puppet manifests instead of plain-text.

 ## Changelog